Troy Fire Department Mission

 The Troy Fire Department is composed primarily of volunteer members with a career staff comprising 6% of the department.
 Career staff members provide required training; public education; plan review; inspection and code enforcement; permitting; equipment acquisition and maintenance; hazardous material reporting; and emergency management planning to support the department and comply with both state and local mandates.

 A proactive approach to fire prevention principles and practices helps to reduce the risk of fire in the community.
 This philosophy is the basis for an affordable, well equipped, and well trained fire department.
 Overall, the combination of volunteer and career firefighters saves the citizens of Troy $10-$12 million annually, compared to neighboring communities of similar size and demographics.

-The Troy Fire Department is led by Chief William Nelson, a 37-year veteran of the department, and is comprised of six fire stations strategically located throughout the city.
-Department staffing consists of an authorized strength of 180 volunteer and 10 career firefighters.
-Administrative support is achieved with one full-time secretary, one part-time office assistant, and five part-time staff assistants.
+The Troy Fire Department is led by Chief David Roberts, a 38-year veteran of the department, and is comprised of six fire stations strategically located throughout the city.
+Department staffing consists of an authorized strength of 180 volunteer and 11 career staff members.
+Administrative support is achieved with one full-time secretary, one part-time administrative aide, and five part-time staff assistants.
 Firefighters, who are highly trained and certified by the State of Michigan, are on-call 24 hours a day to respond to requests for service such as fires, extrications, and other emergencies.

 History of the Troy Fire Department.